thislight/away/wiki/usage.md

 Return the signal.

 #### `scheduler.install(self, installer)`
 Install a plugin.
-This function call `installer.install` by scheduler itself.
+This function call `installer.install` with scheduler itself.
 Return the values return by the calling.

 #### `scheduler.set_auto_signal(self, f)`